benesjan/video-presence-tracker/README.md

 # video-presence-tracker

-A Python project which cuts out video segments from videos containing specified identities.
+A Python project which cuts out video segments from videos containing specified identities and uploads these segments to permaweb.
-The system uses face detection and recognition implemented in PyTorch.
+The system uses face detection and face recognition implemented in PyTorch.

 > This project was created as a part of [gitcoin contest](https://gitcoin.co/issue/ArweaveTeam/Bounties/20/3827)
 > organized by [Arweave](https://www.arweave.org/).